Codryy/Codryy/README.md

-- 👋 Hi, I’m @Codryy
+- 👋 Hi, I’m @Codryy.
-- 👀 I’m interested in programming, games, game development, full stack development
+- 👀 I’m interested in programming, game development, full stack development.
-- 🌱 I’m currently learning programming languages such as Python ( through hackademy courses ), C++ ( through personal projects ), JavaScript, HTML5 and CSS3 ( through an optional web development course).
-I will post my journey  with all these programming languages here on github.
+- 🌱 I’m currently learning programming languages such as Java and SQL through an udemy course.
+- ✨ I know C++, Python, Unreal Engine 5.
-- 💞️ I would like to collaborate on various programming projects or game dev projects
+- 💞️ I would like to collaborate on various programming projects or game dev projects.
 - 📫 How to reach me: adicodrianu@gmail.com

 <!---